Bank of England audio leak gave head start on briefings

 Rohan Massey, a partner at law firm Ropes & Gray, told Reuters there could be widespread legal culpability, stretching from traders who misused the feed right up to the Bank of England, depending on the full facts of the case.

-“You would have thought that as part of Bank of England standard operations, these agreements would provide adequate protections against unauthorized use of the data,” he said.
+“You would have thought that as part of Bank of England standard operations, these agreements would provide adequate protections against unauthorised use of the data,” he said.

-Reporting by Akshay Balan in Bengaluru, Sinead Cruise, Iain Withers, Simon Jessop, Maiya Keidan, Huw Jones, Kirstin Ridley and Bill Schomberg in London; Editing by Rachel Armstrong, David Clarke and Mark Potter
+Reporting by Akshay Balan in Bengaluru, Sinead Cruise, Iain Withers, Simon Jessop, Maiya Keidan, Huw Jones, Kirstin Ridley and Bill Schomberg in London; Lindsay Dunsmuir in Washington; Editing by Rachel Armstrong, David Clarke and Mark Potter